 For the transcript to accurately reflect coursework undertaken, you need to keep adequate records.
 Senior High: Home-Designed Form-U-La by Barbara Edtl Shelton or The High School Handbook: Junior and Senior High at Home by Mary Schofield (see Additional Resources below) provides in depth information about keeping records using all three options for granting credits mentioned above.
 You, as the administrator of your homeschool, can determine the best method for record keeping.

-Graduation requirements vary depending on your goals.
+Graduation requirements will vary depending on your goals.
 When you issue your child’s homeschool diploma, you determine what the graduation requirements are.
 You are not required to follow anyone else’s graduation requirements in order to issue your own homeschool diploma.
 You need to prayerfully consider what you will require in order to equip your child for what God has for him or her.

 The state of Oregon has certain minimum graduation requirements.
 (You are not required to follow these requirements, but they are listed to give you an idea of what it takes to get a high school diploma from Oregon public schools.)
 A minimum of 24 credits is required.
 (One credit is 130 hours of classroom time.)
 They include: